EduCasM/LATAM_ML_Challenge-/docs/challenge.md

 # test_model.py

 1. I needed to make a small change in order to avoid **conflicts when using different operating systems**.
 It is not a good practice to explicitly use either backslash or frontslash.
 It is **better to use a flexible separator.** In this case I used the separator from the os library.

+# Overall

+I would like to say that unfortunately I did not get enough time to complete this challenge, the test was sent to me on Monday the 18th, that day (Monday) was a Mexican holiday.
+I was able to work on this mostly on Tuesday and Wednesday, starting on Thursday I went out of the city for a family trip I planned some months ago, I took my laptop with me in order to work a little bit more on this during Friday, however, it was not enough time for me to complete everything.
+I appreciate your understanding.
+Regards, Eduardo Castillo Martinez